What Is a Bioactive Terrarium

 Benefits of Bioactive Setups

-Bioactive enclosures offer several advantages for keepers.
+Bioactive terrariums offer several advantages compared to traditional enclosures:

 • Reduced cleaning requirements